dataCobra/hugo-vitae/README.md

 # Vitae
 ... is a feature-rich blog theme for Hugo that **focuses on your content**.

+## :bell: Busy with life for the rest of the year

+Currently I'm pretty busy with life, that's why I currently don't work on the theme and why it looks abandoned at the moment.

+But don't worry! -> In the next year I'll will be back and maintenance and development will continue!

 ## :mega: Version 3.0 is finally released!

 I've finally finished the development of version 3.0 and this is the last and